 Scott is married to his wife Jill and enjoys surfing, motocross, and spending time with his family.

-Benjamin Brecher, is an Associate Professor of Music at UCSB.
+Benjamin Brecher enters his second season as assistant coach for the Gauchos, and is an Associate Professor of Music at UCSB.
 An operatic tenor, he has gained great acclaim for his performances on the opera and concert stage.
 Brecher has performed more than 50 operatic roles, specializing in the lyric tenor repertoire.

 A native of Ohio, he began skating at 6 as a figure skater touring participating in productions in the mid-west.
 His passion quickly changed to hockey and the goalie position.
 He grew up in a music loving home, beginning his training in classical guitar and trumpet.
 As a music major and hockey player at Bowling Green State University, he discovered singing to be his path, and began participating in operatic apprentice programs around the county.

 At Central City Opera, he was mentored by conductor John Moriarty, who invited him to the New England Conservatory where he earned a Master’s degree under Ed Zambara.
 Brecher followed Zambara to The Juilliard School, where he joined the Juilliard Opera Center.
 After making his professional debut with Opera Theatre of St. Louis in Britten’s Billy Budd, he began winning engagements in the United States and abroad.